Courses within GCUA 2030

 GCUA 2030 logotype

-GCUA 2030 will offer four PhD courses.
-The courses can be taken as a full package or as individual courses and are free of charge for students affiliated to a GCUA 2030 university.
+GCUA 2030 offers PhD courses free of charge for students affiliated to a GCUA 2030 university.
+The first two courses are now open for enrollment!

 Do you want your research to contribute to making the world a better place?
 Would you like to interact with doctoral students from all over the world?
 If yes, you should probably sign up for one or several of the GCUA 2030 PhD courses.